Erasmus+ Blended Intensive Programmes

 Physical Component (On-site Study):

-It will be held between May 17, 2026 – May 23, 2026 in Soest Campus, Germany.
+It will be held between 15 – 20 June 2026 in Beauvais Campus in France.

 Virtual Component (Remote Participation):